-Floaters (the "technical" term for the effect you're describing) can be annoying.
-Although you are correct that much of the time they aren't a sign of any actual disease, they can sometimes occur with certain serious eye conditions, so you might want to check in with your health care provider, who may refer you to an ophthalmologist to make sure that your eyes are healthy.
+Floaters (the technical term for the effect you're describing) can be annoying.
+Although you’re correct that much of the time they aren't a sign of any actual disease, they can sometimes occur with certain serious eye conditions.
+As such, you might want to check in with your health care provider, who may refer you to an ophthalmologist (an eye specialist) to make sure that your eyes are healthy.

 Here's the most common reason for floaters: your eyeball is filled with a jelly-like material called vitreous.
 As folks age, the jelly-like consistency starts to liquefy and as this happens, the vitreous starts to get smaller and pull away from the inner surface of the eye.
 The vitreous also becomes more clumpy and stringy as this happens.
 Interestingly, it’s these clumps and strings that can block out some of the light that passes through your eye — resulting in what you see as floaters.
 You may perceive these as little flashes of light, specks, squiggles, or "cobwebs" in your line of vision.
 This is considered a typical part of aging, generally tolerated by those who experience it, and not a sign of any serious problem.

 Occasionally, floaters occur along with other eye conditions and among folks with certain risk factors.
 The use of certain eye medications, having undergone any eye procedures, inflammation in the back of the eye, bleeding within the vitreous, or damage to the retina can all be potential causes for floaters.
 And as you mentioned, people living with diabetes are at a higher risk for floaters, but so are people over the age of 50, those who are nearsighted, have had recent eye trauma or surgery, or have experienced eye inflammation.